jklsnt/taproot3/src/corners/huxley/KBxSATWhyDidIGetThisWrong.md

 lesson: write out your algebra. be careful with ratios. consider trig functions as clueing you in on pythagorean triples
 ***

+## blb7, again
+***
+nc14 :: c,a
+i got this wrong because, when i subbed in my variable, i forgot to keep the coefficiant.

+lesson: be careful about coefficiants! consider writing out exactly what you are doing whenever you substitute!
+***
+nc12 :: 6620, 6632
+i got this wrong because i fucked up my subtraction. stop it. use the *actual* subtraction stuff.

+lesson: use the actual subtraction method! don't fuck around.
+***

 ## blub6
 ***
 nc20 :: 1/3, 1/6